What Are These?

 What Is Your Process?

-It begins with a Styrofoam head or ball and a wooden base.
+For the life sized ones, the process for the custom ones goes as follows: It begins with a Styrofoam head or ball and a wooden base.
 A wire frame is constructed which decides the length of the neck and the position of the head.
 Paper maché is layered until the right skeletal structure is achieved.
 Then begins the clay sculpting, where each face is given a different expression and directional glance.
 Based on what synthetic flowers I have chosen for that Muertita, the colors are painted on next, as well as onto the flowers.
 After sealing the paint, the final step is attaching the flowers to the head.
 Each new step requires a full night of drying before moving onto the next.

 To watch my progress or see more of my work, I welcome you to visit my: